PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM1_CDM2_diff.md

 ####[1.1 Person](Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md#11-person-1)
 1. Data Type Column included in the table
 2. `pn_time_of_birth` field renamed to `time_of_birth`
 3. `time_of_birth` field is now Datetime.
-See convention document for instructions.
+(Instructions: Do not include timezone.
+Please keep all accurate/real dates (No date shifting).
+If there is no time associated with the date assert midnight.)
 4. Fields are marked as necessary for the PCORNET transformation (`person_id`,`year_of_birth`,`month_of_birth`,`time_of_birth`,`race_concept_id`,`ethnicity_concept_id`,`race_source_value`,`ethnicity_source_value`)
+5. The logic to link to the respective vocabularies has changed.
+However, previously mapped concept ids are consistent for gender,race and ethnicity.
+See the Vocabulary Notes [below] (Pedsnet_CDM1_CDM2_diff.md) for clarification.

 ####[1.2 Death](Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md#12-death-1)
 1. Data Type Column included in the table
 2. Addition of `death_time` Datetime field.
 See convention document for instructions.
 3. Addition of `cause_source_concept_id` field.
 See convention document for instructions.
-4.
+4. The logic to link to the cause of death vocabulary has changed.
+See the Vocabulary Notes [below] (Pedsnet_CDM1_CDM2_diff.md) for clarification.

 ####[1.3 Location](Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md#13-location-1)
 1. Data Type Column included in the table
+2. Fields are marked as necessary for the PCORNET transformation (`location_id`,`zip`)

 ####[1.4 Caresite](Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md#14-care_site)
 1. Data Type Column included in the table
+2. Fields are marked as necessary for the PCORNET transformation (`care_site_id`,`location_id`)

 ####[1.5 Provider](Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md#15-provider-1)
 1. Data Type Column included in the table